 The long duration of action of cabotegravir and rilpivirine formulations is also being studied for pre-exposure prophylaxis, or PrEP.
 In animal studies protected by monthly cabotegravir injections in monkeys against infection with a virus such as HIV delivered via rectal exposure or vaginal exposure * link opens in another tab, gold site languages.

-The results of the LATTE study "challenge the notion that dual therapy is a realistic option over triple therapy," Mark Alastair Boyd and David Cooper of the Kirby Institute of the University of New South Wales wrote in a few comments to LANCET .
-"The LATTE Study may therefore not only be the beginning of a new era of long-term intramuscular treatment, a long-term management option against HIV, but also the dawn of an effective and well-tolerated two-drug therapy [NRTI] sparing protease inhibitor patients as well as long-term single tablet oral HAART regimens. "
+The results of the LATTE Study “defying the notion that dual therapy is a realistic option over triple therapy,” Mark Alastair Boyd and David Cooper of the Kirby Institute at the University of New South Wales wrote in some comments to LANCET. .
+“The LATTE Study may therefore not only be the beginning of a new era of long-term intramuscular treatment, a long-term management option against HIV, but also the dawn of an effective and well tolerated two-drug therapy [NRTI] sparing patients from protease inhibitors as well as long-term single-tablet oral ART regimens. ”

 Translated by Claudio Souza Original in Long-acting Injectable Cabotegravir + rilpivirine Maintains HIV Suppression is 32 Weeks